5argon/homeprint-o-tool/documentation/create/create.md

 Because this rectangle is **always placed at the center**, though you can use a variety of aspect ratios and dimensions of graphics with this program, the subject should be relatively centered on the graphic.

 The "Default Content Area" **is shared**.
 Updating the Default Content Area later will also update every card that is using Default Content Area, so it is not just a default starting value, it is a linked value.

+### Rotation

+It is expected that most of the input graphics are of the same aspect ratio as the Card Size settings, or at least in similar shape.
+But sometimes there are both horizontal and vertical input graphics in one project.
+Rotation can be applied card-by-card to the minority of graphics that are not matching with the Card Size's shape.

+Because rotation is more often applied on a per-card basis, this Default Rotation option should be left as None in most cases, as you can flip the Card Size to match most of the input graphics instead.

 ## Linked Card Face